-- 2. Install the drive chain onto the rear sprocket, and then adjust the drive chain slack.
-(See page 6-27 for drive chain slack adjustment procedures.) - 3.
-Install the axle nut, and then lower the rear wheel so that it is on the ground. - 4.
-Install the brake caliper by installing the bolts. - 5.
-Tighten the axle nut and the brake caliper bolts to the specified torques.
+- Install the wheel and the brake caliper bracket by inserting the wheel axle from the left-hand side. - Install the drive chain onto the rear sprocket, and then adjust the drive chain slack.
+(See page 6-29 for drive chain slack adjustment procedures.) - Install the axle nut, and then lower the rear wheel so that it is on the ground. - Install the brake caliper by installing the bolts.